dannysu/hakyll-blog/posts/2015-06-21-js-code-critique-1.markdown

 something deeper so you can get stuff done faster the next time.

 I'm a big believer of code reviews because my peers can help teach me stuff.
-As I try to patch up some of the holes in my understanding of javascript, I thought it's a great time to give myself some code critiques.
+As I try to patch up some of the holes in my understanding of JavaScript, I thought it's a great time to give myself some code critiques.
 I'm going to use my [hash0][1] project for this because it was first written a while ago.